Insulate Britain protests: Protests

 The protests began on 13 September 2021, when protesters sat in roads at five junctions (Junctions 3, 6, 14, 20 and 31) on the M25 motorway, followed by further protests on 15, 17, 20, 21 and 23 September.

 In an escalation of the protests, activists blocked the main carriageway of the M25 in both directions between junctions 9 and 10 on 21 September.
 Protesters walked out onto both sides of the motorway from junction 10.
 Thirty-eight protesters were arrested for various offenses, such as criminal damage, causing danger to road users, willful obstruction of the highway and causing a public nuisance.

 On 24 September, the group blockaded the Port of Dover.
 Several protesters were arrested.

 On 29 September, protesters blocked the M25 again near junction 3.
 The protest started around 7:30am but by 8:53am the police had put out a tweet stating that the section of the M25 had been reopened.
 During the protests, activists glued themselves to the slip roads of targeted motorway exits or to live lanes of the motorway, making them inaccessible to vehicles.
 The protesters also poured paint onto sections of the carriageway.

 Further protests took place on 1 October with disruption to the M1 and M4 motorways.
 Thirty-nine protesters were arrested.

 On 4 October, Insulate Britain protesters blocked the Blackwall Tunnel, on the A102 which connects the London boroughs of Tower Hamlets and Greenwich in London.
 Thirty-eight protesters were arrested.
 The group suspended its protests on 14 October, saying that Boris Johnson, the Prime Minister of the UK, had 11 days to make "a meaningful or trustworthy statement" or else the protests would resume.

 The protests resumed on 25 October, with 61 activists blocking roads at the London locations Upper Thames Street, Bishopsgate and Limehouse Causeway.

 During morning rush hour of 2 November, the group blocked the M56 and A538 near Manchester Airport and the A4400 in Birmingham.

 The group's last road protest to date took place on 4 November, when sixty-two protesters blocked roads around Parliament Square.

 Aftermath

 On 7 February 2022 the group self-declared "with a heavy heart" that the series of protests had failed in their aim to force the government into taking action.

 Since November 2021 a number of those arrested have been sentenced to prison; including nine in November 2021 and five in February 2022.
-In March 2023, an further Insulate Britain protester was jailed for five weeks for causing a nuisance to the public.
+In March 2023, a further Insulate Britain protester was jailed for five weeks for causing a nuisance to the public.

 In response to actions by Insulate Britain and other groups such as Just Stop Oil the UK government has announced its aim to pass through a series of new measures to restrict the ability for groups to disrupt national infrastructure as a form of protest.